Best Ever Cookie Collection

 It's a matter of personal taste so choose the chocolate you favor and savor the delicious brownies you create.

-Favorite Fudge Brownie Recipes #1
+Favorite Fudgy Brownie Recipes

 If you are a brownie purist and don't like nuts, simply leave them out.